tjjay17/The-Simon-Game/README.md

 # EXAMPLE

-You begin to play, and it flashes blue.
+You begin to play, and it flashes blue. \n
 Then you hit blue.
 It then flashes red.
 You press blue,then red.